realm/realm-js/README.md

 You can debug node tests using Visual Studio Code.
 Just use one of the launch configurations.

+## Analytics

+Asynchronously submits install information to Realm.

+Why are we doing this?
+In short, because it helps us build a better product for you.
+None of the data personally identifies you, your employer or your app, but it *will* help us understand what language you use, what Node.js versions you target, etc. Having this info will help prioritizing our time, adding new features and deprecating old features.
+Collecting an anonymized application path & anonymized machine identifier is the only way for us to count actual usage of the other metrics accurately.
+If we don’t have a way to deduplicate the info reported, it will be useless, as a single developer `npm install`-ing the same app 10 times would report 10 times more than another developer that only installs once, making the data all but useless.
+No one likes sharing data unless it’s necessary, we get it, and we’ve debated adding this for a long long time.
+If you truly, absolutely feel compelled to not send this data back to Realm, then you can set an env variable named `REALM_DISABLE_ANALYTICS`.

+Currently the following information is reported:

+ * What version of Realm is being installed.
+ * The OS platform and version which is being used.
+ * Node.js, v8, libuv, OpenSSL version numbers.
+ * An anonymous machine identifier and hashed application path to aggregate the other information on.

 ## Code of Conduct

 This project adheres to the Contributor Covenant [code of conduct](https://realm.io/conduct/).